echeverrimontes/GISPython/README.md

 1.)
 Download python 2.7 from https://www.python.org/download/releases/2.7/ select the MSI installer according to your system 64 or 32 bits.
 You probably have a X64 machine but you may not, if you have a 32X choose the: Windows x86 MSI Installer (2.7.0) (sig) installer if you have a 64X machine choose the: Windows X86-64 MSI Installer (2.7.0) [1] (sig)

 2.)
-When you have downloades and installed python, press windows key and r, type: cmd, press enter, type: pip -V if it shows you the version of pip installed for example in my case it prints
+When you have downloades and installed python, press windows key and r, type: cmd, press enter, type: pip -V then type enter, if it shows you the version of pip installed for example in my case it prints
 "pip 18.1 from c:\...." you can continue to step 4.) otherwise go to 3.)

 3.)
 Go to https://pip.pypa.io/en/stable/installing/ right mouse click on the get-pip.py link and save it in your system.
 Then windows + r, cmd, enter,